Mac 'Other' Storage Huge? Here's How to Delete It

 Apple has made some changes to the storage category in a recent update to macOS Monterey.
-On the new operating system, there is no more Other storage.
+On the latest operating system, there is no longer Other storage.
 However, if you're using macOS Big Sur or an earlier version, the Other storage is still there.
 You can check it by following these steps.

 - Click the Apple Menu > About This Mac > Storage.

-- After the storage calculation is complete, you will see that your storage space is divided into several different colored sections, including Apps, Documents, Movies, Photos, System, Other, and more.
+- After the storage analysis is complete, you will see your storage space divided into several different colored sections, including Apps, Documents, Movies, Photos, System, Other, and more.

 - Click the Manage button above the storage bar to open the storage management window.
 In the lower-left corner of the window, you will see a category named Other and the size of the space it occupies.

 Yes, but be careful.
 Things like .dmg files and leftovers from uninstalled apps are safe to clear.
-However, when deleting cache files, especially those in the system, you should be careful because you don't know what impact your macOS will have if you delete them by mistake.
+However, when deleting cache files, especially those in the system, you should be careful because you don't know what impact it will have on your macOS if you delete them by mistake.

-As a rule of thumb, if you don't know what the file is or what it does, leave it be.
-In addition, it is strongly recommended that you make a full backup of your system before deleting anything to avoid disaster.
+As a rule of thumb, if you don't know what the file is or what it does, leave it alone.
+In addition, it is strongly recommended that you make a full backup of your system before deleting anything so as to avoid a potential disaster.

 How to Delete 'Other' Storage on Mac

-As you can see, the Other storage is not accessible.
-We don’t know exactly what it contains, which means we can’t get rid of it completely.
+As you can see, the contents of Other storage are not easily accessible.
+We don’t know exactly what it contains, which means we can’t safely get rid of it completely.
 Nevertheless, we can do something to reduce it to some extent, such as clearing cache junks, deleting useless documents, getting rid of unneeded downloads, and removing useless application logs and support files.
 Let's take a look.